 The model of interest for \underline{x}2 is the HKp, as explained in Section 1.1.
-The HKp is a three-parameter normal stationary stochastic process in discrete time.
-Its parameters μ and σ are defined by Equations (14) and (15), while its parameter H is defined by Equation (33) (Tyralis and Koutsoyiannis 2011):
+The HKp is a threeparameter normal stationary stochastic process in discrete time.
+Its parameters μ and σ are defined by eqs.
+(14) and (15), while its parameter H is defined by eq.
+(33) (Tyralis and Koutsoyiannis 2011):